schilkp/Fets_and_Crosses/README.md

 All logic implemented in standard CMOS logic using discrete transistors.

-The only exception to this is the Computer-opponent: To reduce complexity to the point of feasability, for now, this is implemented with a ROM IC.
+The only exception to this is the Computer-opponent: To reduce complexity to the point of feasibility, for now, this is implemented with a ROM IC.
 The optimal move is programmed into each address corresponding to a valid game state (See Matlab_MemoryGen).